xray700r/zews/README.md

 - Hygrometer: Humidity measurement
 - Barometer: Atmospheric pressure measurement
 - Lux-meter: Measurement of light
-- Pyranometer: Measurement of incident Sun radiation
+- Pyranometer: Measurement of incident Sun radiation (TBD)

 ### Who can build and use